tonymih/tonymih.github.io/_posts/2022-01-23-causal-impact.md

 ![alt text](/img/posts/causal-impact-results-plot.png "Causal Impact Results Plot")

 <br>
-To explain what we have in the above image...
+To explain what we have in the above image:

 The vertical dotted line down the middle of each plot is the date that the Delivery Club membership started.
 Everything to the left of this dotted line is the pre-period, and everything to the right of the dotted line is the post-period.